phpbb/documentation/development/extensions/tutorial_testing.rst

 ---------------

-The second file we need to create is a helper file called ``travis/prepare-phpbb.sh``, that is used by Travis CI, to set up the phpBB installation from GitHub for us:
+The second file we need to create is a helper file called ``travis/prepare-phpbb.sh``, which is a script used by Travis CI, to set up the phpBB installation from GitHub for us:

 .. warning::